LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025-07-26-data-augmentation/index.md

-+++
+---
-date = '2025-07-26T21:13:00+03:30'
+date: '2025-07-26T21:13:00+03:30'
-draft = false
+draft: false
-title = 'Data augmentation is so important' description = "A post about the importance of data augmentation" tags = ["Pytorch", "Deep-learning", "Data-augmentation", "Kaggle", "CMI"] image = "data-augmentation.webp"
+title: 'Data augmentation is so important'
+description: "A post about the importance of data augmentation"
-+++
+tags: ["Pytorch", "Deep-learning", "Data-augmentation", "Kaggle", "CMI"]
+image: "data-augmentation.webp"
+---

 # Data augmentation